Create your AI that knows when to say "I don't know." Try it on your data →

 4. ManyChat: Chatbot builder for Facebook and website use.

-5. HubSpot Chatbot Builder: Integrated with CRM for marketing and support.
+5. HubSpot Chatbot Builder: A third-party chatbot builder for marketing and support workflows.

 How Can CustomGPT.ai Help You Run AI on Your Website?